Explanatory machine learning for sequential human teaching: Experiments

 \subsubsection{Application}

 The authors \cite{mars_ib} provided three sets of 80 items (Figure \ref{fig:pre_test}).
-Each of these sets uses different symbols and is available in three further variations to compensate for colour vision deficient participants.
+Each of these sets uses different symbols and is available in three further variations though colour-vision-deficient subjects were informed not to participate.
 The testing procedure described in the validation paper \cite{mars_ib} will be consistently completed in under 10 minutes (8 minutes test and a series of practice items beforehand) and is thus applicable for our use case.
 Participants will train on 10 practice items until they completed three of them correctly.
 An item in the full test starts with a 500 milliseconds fixation cross, followed by a 100 milliseconds white screen mask \cite{mars_ib}.
 The matrix will then be displayed for 30 seconds, or until the participant responded (whichever happens earlier).
 After 25 seconds a clock indicates that participants have 5 seconds left for this specific item \cite{mars_ib}.
 Participants complete these items for a total of 8 minutes.
 The accuracy with which the participant chooses the correct missing pattern in the given time frame is considered the measurement of pre-test performance.